Chapter Twenty Three - Gold Fever

 The Wolverine, without a second thought, handed her long dagger to the girl, "Here is a true lady's weapon.
 Use it well."

-Sally held up the sheathed knife; it had a wide cruciform hilt and a long handle.
-For Sally it was two-hands long.
+Sally held up the sheathed knife; it had a wide cruciform hilt and a long handle that for Sally was two-hands long.
 The pommel was set with a large green jewel.
 "I can't take this; it is too valuable."

 "Pull it out."